Introduction to JSON in Python

 How does it work?

-As we know, Jason is basically a file format to store the data; now, we can use an existing file or create a new python dataset and assign it in format.
-The Syntax for each operation is discussed below.
+As we know, JSON is a file format to store the data; now, we can use an existing file or create a new Python dataset and assign it in format.
+The syntax for each operation is discussed below.

 Python uses the JavaScript Object Notation library.
 To Install the library, the syntax is given below.